 When does Topical Steroid Withdrawal Occur?

 Also referred to as red burning skin syndrome, the illness occurs when you stop utilizing your topical corticosteroid.
 The adverse reaction may present itself in the form of a rash or red burning skin for days, or weeks after discontinuing the medicine.
 Normally, before stopping treatment, patients report their skin to be clear with sections of resistant eczema patches.
 As corticosteroid withdrawal begins to present itself your skin starts to feel thicker, become swollen and papules may arise.
 Once the condition escalates skin may feel sensitive to the touch and you may experience a lack of sleep and incredibly itchy skin.
 Without proper treatment, TSW can lead to infection.

 Visiting a dermatologist at the onset of any changes in your skin is a great way to be ahead of topical corticosteroid withdrawal.
 In addition to knowing your body, prevention is key.
 If you are prescribed corticosteroids, consult with your doctor regarding less-frequent application and dosage sizes.
 High potency doses of topical corticosteroids may lead to TSW.

 If it’s determined that you’re suffering from topical corticosteroid withdrawal, the dermatologist will prescribe a series of oral steroids to combat the symptoms.
 After consulting with your dermatologist you’ll have a better understanding of how to properly taper off the topical corticosteroid.
 Concerns about corticosteroids for the treatment of atopic dermatitis are frequently handled by our NYC practice.

-If you have concerns regarding eczema, psoriasis or topical steroid withdrawal, our trusted team is here to help.
+If you have concerns regarding eczema, contact dermatitis, psoriasis or topical steroid withdrawal, our trusted team is here to help.
 We have several locations throughout the New York and New Jersey area and offer premium care.
 Please contact us today for a complimentary consultation.